Get the latest from the N.C. Wildlife Resources Commission sent right to your inbox. Subscribe to one or both of two lists to choose from:

 All bear e-stamp holders should receive a bear tooth envelope in the mail!

-Monitor harvest results in real time on our website by county, regional or statewide harvest totals and multi-years trends for bear, deer and wild turkey.
+Monitor harvest results in real time on our website by county, regional or statewide harvest totals for bear, deer and wild turkey.

 Archery